ONSdigital/monthly-business-survey-results/docs/source/project_docs_md/specifications/Ratio_of_Means_Imputation.md

 to avoid any assumptions within the method as to the relationship between provided links.

+Note, this functionality was not required for MBS/CON (it was developed for QBS which required the Q50 link to be copied to apply to Q51-Q54).
+However, this functionality was still built for flexibility if required on other surveys in future.

 ### 7.3 Responder Matching

 For forward and backward link calculations, only contributors that have